stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-that was one of the other big areas and it got to be home school curriculum time so i got to do   a lot more like frontline activism stuff and research younger than a lot of people would   and it it started with animal rights stuff and started with factory farming and then went to   whaling and overfishing and species extinction and with peta and greenpeace and all those types   of organizations and that was the beginning of kind of existential devastation for me of how much   human induced unnecessary suffering and just rolling atrocity there is on the planet and then   how can i consider my life a success while that's happening like there has to be something wrong   with me that i can disconnect from that and just be happy to to party and so i remember the very   first thing when i was like nine years old that i had this feeling around with factory farms was   if they still exist when i die then i failed at anything worth living for because hey i i can't   [206](https://www.youtube.com/watch?v=zQ0l56vjTss&t=206.72s)
+that was one of the other big areas and it got to be home school curriculum time so i got to do   a lot more like frontline activism stuff and research younger than a lot of people would   and it it started with animal rights stuff and started with factory farming and then went to   whaling and overfishing and [[species extinction]] and with peta and greenpeace and all those types   of organizations and that was the beginning of kind of existential devastation for me of how much   human induced unnecessary suffering and just rolling atrocity there is on the planet and then   how can i consider my life a success while that's happening like there has to be something wrong   with me that i can disconnect from that and just be happy to to party and so i remember the very   first thing when i was like nine years old that i had this feeling around with [[factory farm|factory farms]] was   if they still exist when i die then i failed at anything worth living for because hey i i can't   [206](https://www.youtube.com/watch?v=zQ0l56vjTss&t=206.72s)

 have a world that i feel good about where that